 We have audited the accompanying statement of net assets available for benefits of Cinergy Corp.
-Non-Union Employees 401(k) Plan (the Plan ) as of December 31, 2006.
+Union Employees Savings Incentive Plan (the Plan) as of December 31, 2006.
 This financial statement is the responsibility of the Plan s management.
 Our responsibility is to express an opinion on this financial statement based on our audit.